openzipkin/brave/brave/RATIONALE.md

       `spanId`
   * The `request` parameter allows secondary sampling to use `SamplerFunction` on outbound requests.

-#### Why does decode not accept a Map?
-When looking at the encode vs decode side, it might seem curious why they don't both implement `Map`. `Map` is definitely needed on the encode side, as it supports encoding all baggage in a single header.
-While decoding one header can result in multiple baggage fields, the code to accomplish that is as easy with a map as a functional interface.
-It is also easier for the baggage code to implement a function over `BaggageField.updateValue` vs try to implement the entire write side of `Map`.

 ### `Map` views over `BaggageField` values
 As `Map` is a standard type, it is a safer type to expose to consumers of all